CanonicalLtd/maas-docs/src/en/installconfig-gui.md

 ```

 You will be prompted to supply a password for the user.
 There is also a
-command option ('--password=$PASSWORD') that can be used to specify one.
+command option ('--password=$PASSWORD') that can be used to specify one but
+depending on your environment this may pose a security risk.

 !!!
 Note: At this time MAAS does not make use of the email address.
 However, it
 may do so in the future.